 The Wokini Bison Program reconnects Native communities with bison to restore health, culture, and sovereignty.
 We aim to heal historical trauma, strengthen food systems, and support the next generation.

-Bison, Tatanka Oyate are more than food-they are sacred, they are relatives.
+Bison, Tatanka Oyate are more than food, they are sacred, they are relatives.
 Restoration helps heal generational wounds, revives cultural practices, and supports regenerative ecosystems.
 Bison restore the land, and in return, they help us to restore ourselves.
+Mitakuye Oyasin

-Join Lisa at BYNP as we visit the Wind River Tribal Buffalo Initiative for an unforgettable tour led by Jason Baldes, a powerful voice in Native bison restoration.
-We walk alongside the bison, hear the stories of their return, and learn how Indigenous-led conservation is restoring both land and spirit.
-Witness the connection between culture, sovereignty, and the Tatanka Oyate This visit deepened our mission to empower Native youth through food sovereignty, cultural knowledge, and environmental healing.
-Watch, share and stand with us in the movement to protect and restore the buffalo nation.
+BYNP Visits the Wind River Tribal Buffalo Initiative.
+Join Lisa and BYNP as we visit our partners at the Wind River Tribal Buffalo Initiative for an unforgettable tour led by Jason Baldes, a powerful voice in buffalo restoration.
+We ride alongside the buffalo and witness how Indigenous-led conservation is restoring the land and the people.
+Through this partnership, we are working together to strengthen food sovereignty, cultural knowledge, environmental healing, and buffalo restoration for future generations.

 In this moving video, Patty Harris, Native Artist, Storyteller and wife of Jason Baldes of the Wind River Tribal Buffalo Initiative, shares her powerful perspective on the healing journey guided by the buffalo.
 Speaking from the heart, Patty reflects on how bison restoration is not just about land or animals—but about reclaiming identity, strength, and sacred balance as a Native woman.
 Her words offer deep wisdom on intergenerational healing, the role of women in tribal resilience.